 K: You have a very successful self-published portfolio and are living off of the profits of your books.
 Why did you decide to self-publish instead of going the traditional route?

-W&B: I think it goes back to our questioning of the status quo and giving ourselves permission to change it where it suited us better.
+W&B: I think it goes back to our questioning of the status quo and permitting ourselves to change it where it suits us better.
 We’ve done it in many ways: being childless by choice, rejecting the religions of our upbringing, selling everything at 40 to travel the world, and now buying a house in another country.

-We’re practical people, and we question the rules on a daily basis.
+We’re practical people, and we question the rules daily.
 And the rules of traditional publishing just didn’t fit us – especially now in the age of ebooks and indie publishing.
-This is perhaps the best time in the world to become an author if you’re serious about quality and willing to work as your own indie publisher, not just a writer.
+This is perhaps the best time in the world to become an author if you’re serious about quality and willing to work as your indie publisher, not just a writer.